GerMP21/German-Portfolio/content/projects/heartattack.md

 ---

 ## Abstract
-This code segment demonstrates the implementation of a logistic regression model for heart attack prediction using the Heart Attack Analysis and Prediction Dataset.
+This code segment demonstrates the implementation of a logistic regression model for heart attack prediction using the [Heart Attack Analysis & Prediction](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset) dataset.

 ## Imports
 ``` python